2017 High Conviction Shorts

 Caterpillar (NYSE:CAT)

 Much has been made of the Caterpillar long and short thesis over the last year.
 On the short side, many famous short sellers including Jim Chanos and David Einhorn have laid out the argument why Caterpillar is a great short.
-On the long side many have argued that a Trump presidency will give Caterpillar a massive shot in the arm through new US infrastructure spending.
+On the long side, many have argued that a Trump presidency will give Caterpillar a massive shot in the arm through new US infrastructure spending.
 You can go back and forth on what will or will not happen and how it impacts Caterpillar.
 I will keep my short thesis focused on the only thing that matters for Caterpillar, China.

-Chinese construction investment to build out their countries infrastructure from the early 2000s to about 2015 (with the transition to the current 5 year plan) was a once in a lifetime effort that is now winding down.
+Chinese construction investment to build out their country's infrastructure from the early 2000s to about 2015 (with the transition to the current 5-year plan) was a once in a lifetime effort that is now winding down.
 The amount of demand for materials needed for this effort created the commodities super cycle that has just recently ended.
 This in turn created a massive demand for construction and mining equipment for which Caterpillar was a large beneficiary.
-It also created a massive amount of capacity for this type of machinery that is currently being under utilized.
+It also created a massive amount of capacity for this type of machinery that is currently being underutilized.
 Chinese construction investment grew by 4x over the last 10 years.

 Source: data.stats.gov.cn/english/index.htm

 No amount of incremental US infrastructure spending (i.e. Trump Plan) will supplement the losses in revenues from this structural change in global construction and mining spending.
 Caterpillar's 2017 and 2018 EPS forecast is currently for $3.03/share adjusted excluding restructuring charges.
-I think based on their leverage, ongoing restructuring charges, and very poor long term outlook Caterpillar shares are probably worth around $50.
+I think based on its leverage, ongoing restructuring charges, and very poor long-term outlook, Caterpillar shares are probably worth around $50.

 Market Price 12/31/15: $92.74

-Intrinsic Value (based on DCF) : $48.7
+Intrinsic Value (based on DCF): $48.7

 Market Price/Intrinsic Value Ratio: 1.9